Georgia Republic Travel Information

 For restaurants, cafés or taxis, the bill is usually rounded up to the nearest 10 Lari, making tipping unnecessary.

-To ensure personal safety in Georgia be advised that travel to to the separatist regions of South Ossetia, Abkhazia and the upper Kodori Valley is not advised at present.
+To ensure personal safety in Georgia be advised that travel to the separatist regions of South Ossetia and Abkhazia is not advised at present.
 These regions have sporadic clashes with the national government.
 Another area of concern is Pankisi Gorge where national armed forces have occasionally conducted operations against suspected international terrorists, Chechen fighters and criminals who have taken refuge in the area.
 Robbery in Georgia has increased, so travellers should not carry large amounts of cash on them or flaunt their wealth.
 Walking alone in quiet areas at night is also not safe and visitors should be vigilant when using public transport and watch their belongings.
 The most common forms of crime against foreigners are petty acts of theft and pickpocketing.
 Make use of hotel safes to store valuables and divide money, cards and travel documents between various bags and people to minimise the risk.
 Having said all that, holidays in Georgia are likely to be trouble-free if you take the necessary precautions.

 Travellers are allowed 250 cigarettes or 250g of tobacco, 1 litre of spirits or 2 litres of wine, and a reasonable amount of perfume for personal use without incurring a customs duty.
 If importing more than 20kg of goods, a tax of 1 Lari per kilo will apply.